 Satisfactory Academic Progress is evaluated after grades are issued each semester.
-Grades of "A", "B", and "C" are considered successfully completed while grades of "D", "F", and "WF" will negatively affect the grade point average.
-Grades of "U", "WP", "WP", "WF", "D", and "F" are not considered satisfactory grades and are included in the total credit hours attempted.
-Grades of "I", "TR%", "IP", "EX", "AU", "AC", and Learning Support courses are included in the total hours attempted and applied towards the completion rate and maximum timeframe when computing Satisfactory Academic Progress.
-Learning Support grades are not included in the GPA calculation for financial aid purposes.
 Only credits and grades of a student's current program, and only the highest grade and credits of a repeated course will be included in the Satisfactory Academic Progress determination.
-ESOL courses are excluded from both GPA and Completion Rate calculations.

-Transfer credits from other schools accepted and applied toward program requirements by Savannah Technical College will be counted toward completion as both hours attempted and hours successfully completed.
-A transfer student is considered to be making satisfactory academic progress during the first semester of enrollment at the institution.
-After the first semester, the student will be responsible for meeting all Satisfactory Academic Progress requirements.
+- o Grade Point Average - Students must maintain an overall grade point average of 2.0 (grade of "C" or higher) within the current program of study. - Grades of "A", "B", and "C" are considered successfully completed while grades of "D", "F", and "WF" will negatively affect the grade point average. - Transfer courses that count toward the student's program are not included in the GPA calculation. - Learning Support courses, and ESOL courses are not included in computing GPA. - Completion Rate and Maximum Time Frame - Students must successfully complete two-thirds of credit hours attempted within their program of study and complete their program of study within 1.5 times the normal length of the program. - Grades of "U", "W", "WP", "WF", "D", and "F" are not considered satisfactory grades and are included in the total credit hours attempted. - Grades of "TR%", "EX", "AU", and "AC" are included in the total hours attempted and applied towards the completion rate and maximum timeframe. - Incomplete grades, "I," are not included in computing completion rate or maximum time frame.
+Grades submitted after the end of semester SAP evaluation will be included in the subsequent end of semester evaluation. - Learning Support grades are not included in the Satisfactory Academic Progress calculation, however there is a maximum time frame of 30 attempted credits for Learning Support courses. - ESOL courses are excluded from Completion Rate calculations. - Transfer credits from other schools accepted and applied toward program requirements by Savannah Technical College will be counted toward completion as both hours attempted and hours successfully completed. - A transfer student is considered to be making satisfactory academic progress during the first semester of enrollment at the institution. - Students required to enroll in Learning Support courses may receive federal aid for up to a maximum of 30 attempted semester credits of Learning Support courses.

+Satisfactory Academic Progress (SAP) Reset

+If a student is not making satisfactory academic progress but has changed program of study, the student can be reset and only those courses in the new program will be included in SAP determination.
+A student can "re-set" academic progress by changing majors a maximum of two times.
+This Reset procedure is accomplished at the end of each semester once grades are posted.